spollard/josh-works.github.io/_posts/2018-02-02-array_divergence.md

 Lets say you have a list of valid items, and you want to run another array against it, and pull out the items that don't match.

+You don't want to iterate through all of the items in one array, calling `other_array.include?(item)`.
+(That's computationally expensive)

 ```ruby
 valid_people = ["Sarah Connor", "John Connor"]